Meet The Board

 Colleen Shorrock, Secretary

-Colleen and her husband, Steve, moved to Oklahoma in October of 2015 leaving five children and five grand children in Texas.
+Colleen and her husband, Steve, moved to Oklahoma in October of 2015; after living in Texas near their five children and five grand children.
 Recently retired, she decided to finish college and entered the interpreting program at Tulsa Community College.
 Colleen is currently enrolled in the University of Arkansas cohort program majoring in Educational Interpreting.
 Her volunteer efforts and community involvement as an interpreter and support service provider include the Broken Arrow Deaf Church and the Green County DeafBlind Club.

 Roger Smith, Board Member at Large